-- Note 8.
-Paycheck Protection Program Loan On May 8, 2020, the Organization (the "Borrower"), received a loan (the "Loan") from Truist Bank in the amount of \$1,159,700 under the Paycheck Protection Program ("PPP").
-The PPP, established as part of the Coronavirus Aid Relief and Economic Security Act ("CARES Act"), provided for loans to qualifying businesses for an amount up to 2.5 times of the average monthly payroll expenses of the qualifying business.
-Under the terms of the PPP, the loan could be forgiven if the proceeds were used for qualifying expenses as described in the CARES Act, while maintaining payroll levels.
-Qualifying expenses included payroll, benefits, rent and utilities.
-The Organization received forgiveness for the loan during the year ended December 31, 2021. - Note 9.
-Leases The Organization has several operating leases for office space and equipment operating leases expiring at various times through 2027.
+Note 7.
+Leases - The Organization has several operating leases for office space expiring at various times through 2027.
 The lease agreements do not contain material residual value guarantees or impose restrictions or covenants.
-As of December 31, 2022, the Organization has not entered into any new lease agreements for the subsequent year-end.
+As of December 31, 2024, the Organization has not entered into any new operating lease agreements subsequent to year-end.
 The Organization has elected not to recognize right of use assets and lease liabilities arising from short-tern leases, leases with initial terms of twelve months or less, or equipment leases (deemed immaterial) on the statements of financial position.
-The office lease contains options to extend at the discretion of the Organization that has not been included the measurement of the lease assets and liabilities due to the uncertainty of exercising the option.
-As of December 31, 2022, the Organization reported \$3,258,731 of operating lease right-of-use assets and \$4,240,277 of operating lease liabilities on the statements of financial position.
+The office lease contains options to extend at the discretion of the Organization that has not been included in the measurement of the lease assets and liabilities due to the uncertainty of exercising the option.
+The Organization reported \$1,890,130 and \$2,571,394 of operating lease right-of-use assets and \$2,543,577 and \$3,404,108 of operating lease liabilities on the statements of financial position on December 31, 2024 and 2023, respectively.